 5 Highlights from this Year’s TCEA Conference

 This year I presented on the Adobe Spark creation tools – Page, Video, and Post.
 These are three of my favorite tools for teaching and learning since they are free and work on iPads, iPhones, Chromebooks, and the web-browser on your computer.
 Although I often share this tool during full day workshops when I visit schools, it was lots of fun to see what attendees were able to create during our short time together.
 We discussed how students can create video book trailers with Spark Video and how teachers are using Spark Page to create websites for their classes.
 We also talked about sharing student creations using QR codes and augmented reality – something I feature in my book on #ScannableTech.
+Adobe Spark is free!
+You can access it on the web or find more information about their iPad and iPhone apps by clicking here.

 After trying out Facebook Live for FETC highlights I was excited to talk with Audrey O’Clair at the Soundtrap booth at TCEA.
 We quickly shared some of our favorite things from the conference.
 I’m really excited about the way live video can be used to capture these type of moments.
 Check out the video here.